-Please see graph below.
+Please see graph on next page.

-The demand for proficiency in certain skill categories has surged significantly due to new management concepts and the computerization of work places.
+The demand for proficiency in certain skill categories has surged significantly due to the new management concept and computerization of our work places.
 Many studies show that the need for computer skills have surpassed that for written communication skills.
-Also, there is a large increase in the need for sales and marketing skills.
-The Industry report of 1995 from Training magazine show that the types of training most widely offered included:
+Also, there is great increase in the need for sales and marketing skills.
+The Industry report of 1995 from training magazine show that the types of training most widely offered included: